Bestiary-Builder/Bestiary-Builder/frontend/src/assets/home.md

 Sincere thanks go out to the developers of [Avrae](https://avrae.io/), specifically zhudotexe and Croebh.
 Their code to parse attacks from CritterDB has been modified and used within Bestiary Builder.
 Without their work, parsing attacks would not have been possible!

+Front page image from the Monster Manual, illustrated by Raymond Swanland.
 ## Feedback and issues

 You can leave feedback and issues by joining our [Discord Server](https://discord.gg/a6bwXCSymN) or by creating an issue on [Github](https://github.com/Bestiary-Builder/Bestiary-Builder/issues)